acesoo/smhwt/docs/km-report.md

 Each stage is supported by a specific application feature, a specific database structure, and a specific retrieval mechanism.
 The architecture is not incidental to the KM framework — it *is* the KM framework, implemented in code.

 ---
+---

+## 10. Limitations of the KM Framework

+Every knowledge management system operates within constraints, and the SMHWT is no exception.
+A candid assessment of the framework's limitations is necessary both for academic integrity and for guiding the project's future development.

+### 5.1 Individual Ba Cannot Replace Institutional Support

+The SMHWT is designed as a personal Ba — a private, individual knowledge space.
+This is a deliberate design choice grounded in the stigma research of Huang & Bashir (2017).
+However, it also means the application operates in isolation from the institutional support structures — counseling services, academic advisors, peer support programs — that form the broader mental health infrastructure of a university.
+A student who uses the SMHWT may develop significant self-awareness about their stress patterns but still lack the bridge between that self-knowledge and professional intervention.
+The application has no referral mechanism, no escalation pathway, and no integration with campus mental health services.
+This is a meaningful gap: Internalization produces self-regulatory capacity, but some mental health conditions require professional support that self-management cannot substitute.

+### 5.2 Voluntary Externalization is an Inconsistent Knowledge Source

+The Externalization stage — the foundation of the entire SECI spiral — depends entirely on the student's willingness and consistency in logging mood entries and journal reflections.
+Students who are most acutely distressed are likely to be the least consistent users: high cognitive load, reduced motivation, and the very symptoms the application is designed to address (anxiety, burnout, disengagement) are also the conditions most likely to interrupt daily logging habits.
+This creates a selection bias in the knowledge base: the system accumulates the most data during periods of relative wellness and the least data during the periods that matter most.
+The Combination stage can only surface patterns from data that exists; gaps in the externalization record produce gaps in the analytical insight.

+### 5.3 Tag Taxonomy is Static in a Dynamic Domain

+The research-based tag vocabulary defined in `km-architecture.md` is grounded in validated academic sources and covers 16 stressor categories and 11 coping response categories.
+However, the taxonomy was defined at a single point in time.
+Student wellness experiences are shaped by rapidly evolving social, technological, and institutional factors — new stressors emerge (e.g., AI-related academic anxiety, social media pressures not captured by existing categories) that the current taxonomy cannot classify.
+A static vocabulary enforced at the database level, while essential for Combination-stage data integrity, also limits the system's capacity to capture emergent or idiosyncratic experiences that fall outside the predefined ontology.
+This is a fundamental tension in controlled vocabulary design: specificity enables aggregation but constrains expressivity.

+### 5.4 Peer Forum Moderation Introduces Knowledge Quality Risk

+The Peer Support Forum enacts the Socialization stage through anonymous peer story sharing.
+While anonymity removes the stigma barrier, it also removes accountability.
+Without active moderation, the forum risks accumulating misinformation, harmful coping suggestions, or content that normalizes destructive behaviors.
+The current architecture includes an `is_approved` moderation flag and an Admin Panel, but moderation is a human process — it introduces latency, inconsistency, and the possibility of both under-moderation (harmful content approved) and over-moderation (valid peer knowledge suppressed).
+The quality of tacit knowledge transferred through the Socialization layer is therefore variable in ways that the structured, validated taxonomy of the Externalization layer is not.

+### 5.5 Scope Constraint: No Longitudinal Validation

+The SMHWT was developed within the constraints of a capstone project.
+The KM framework has been theoretically grounded and architecturally implemented, but it has not been empirically validated against longitudinal student wellness data.
+Claims about the application's capacity to facilitate Internalization and active self-management are, at this stage, theoretically supported but not empirically demonstrated.
+A rigorous evaluation would require a controlled study measuring self-awareness outcomes before and after sustained app use — research that falls outside the scope and timeline of this project but represents the necessary next step for any deployment beyond the academic context.

+---

-## 10. References
+## 11. APA References

 - Almalki, M., Gray, K., & Sanchez, F. M. (2015).
-The use of self-quantification systems for personal health information: Big data management activities and prospects. *Health Information Science and Systems, 3*(Suppl 1), S1.
+The use of self-quantification systems for personal health information: Big data management activities and prospects. *Health Information Science and Systems, 3*(Suppl 1), S1. https://doi.org/10.1186/2047-2501-3-S1-S1
 - Fernández-Martin, F. D., Arco-Tirado, J. L., Villoria-Prieto, J., & Villena-Martínez, M. D. (2022).
-Stressors and coping strategies in university students. *International Journal of Environmental Research and Public Health*.
+Stressors and coping strategies in university students. *International Journal of Environmental Research and Public Health, 19*(3), 1–15. https://doi.org/10.3390/ijerph19031485
 - Freire, C., Ferradás, M. D. M., Valle, A., Núñez, J. C., & Vallejo, G. (2016).
-Profiles of psychological well-being and coping strategies among university students. *Frontiers in Psychology, 7*, 1554.
+Profiles of psychological well-being and coping strategies among university students. *Frontiers in Psychology, 7*, 1554. https://doi.org/10.3389/fpsyg.2016.01554
 - Huang, H. Y., & Bashir, M. (2017).
-Users' adoption of mental health apps: Examining the impact of information cues. *JMIR mHealth and uHealth, 5*(6), e83.
+Users' adoption of mental health apps: Examining the impact of information cues. *JMIR mHealth and uHealth, 5*(6), e83. https://doi.org/10.2196/mhealth.6827
 - Lin, Y. M., & Chen, F. S. (2009).
-Academic stress inventory of students at universities and colleges of technology. *World Transactions on Engineering and Technology Education*.
+Academic stress inventory of students at universities and colleges of technology. *World Transactions on Engineering and Technology Education, 7*(2), 157–162.
-- Nonaka, I., & Takeuchi, H. (1995). *The Knowledge-Creating Company*.
+- Nonaka, I., & Takeuchi, H. (1995). *The knowledge-creating company: How Japanese companies create the dynamics of innovation*.
 Oxford University Press.
 - Nonaka, I. (1998).
-The concept of 'Ba': Building a foundation for knowledge creation. *California Management Review, 40*(3), 40–54.
+The concept of "Ba": Building a foundation for knowledge creation. *California Management Review, 40*(3), 40–54. https://doi.org/10.2307/41165942
-- Wenger, E. (1998). *Communities of Practice: Learning, Meaning, and Identity*.
+- Wenger, E. (1998). *Communities of practice: Learning, meaning, and identity*.
 Cambridge University Press.
 - Zhang, C., Yang, Y., & Liu, C. (2022).
-Knowledge management-based mental health service model. *Sustainability*.
+Knowledge management-based mental health service model for university students. *Sustainability, 14*(4), 2086. https://doi.org/10.3390/su14042086
 - Zhong, L., Cao, J., & Xue, F. (2024).
-The paradox of convenience: How information overload in mHealth apps leads to medical service overuse. *Frontiers in Public Health, 12*, 1408998.
+The paradox of convenience: How information overload in mHealth apps leads to medical service overuse. *Frontiers in Public Health, 12*, 1408998. https://doi.org/10.3389/fpubh.2024.1408998